yoonchulro/units_converter_extension/CONTRIBUTING.md

 ## Code Style Checker and Analyzer
-### Standard Js
+### eslint
 <b>Installation</b>
-- `npm install standard --global` in comand line interface to install globally
+- `npm install eslint --global` in comand line interface to install globally
-- `npm install standard --save-dev` in command line interface to install locally
+- `npm install eslint --save-dev` in command line interface to install locally

- <b>Running Standard Js</b>
+ <b>Running eslint</b>
- - go to root of project and type `standard` if StandardJs is installed globally
+ - Once installed, eslint will automatically check your syntax as you type
- - go to root of project and type `npx standard` if StandardJs is installed locally
+ - Syntax violations will be flagged with red underlines and proposed fixes will be available on hover
- - Instead of installing it using npm, you can also use the extension available on VS Code
+ - Our config file automatically integrates eslint with Prettier to avoid conflicts

  ## Documentation
  ### JSDoc